High entropy leads to symmetry-equivariant policies in Dec-POMDPs: Introduction

 \section{Introduction}

-When using self-play to train a joint policy in a decentralized partially observable Markov decision process (Dec-POMDP) like Hanabi, this typically results in the joint policy adopting a coordination convention which breaks some symmetries of the Dec-POMDP.
-When agents from such a joint policy are then paired with agents from another joint policy which wasn't seen during training, e.g. with a joint policy trained with the same algorithm but a different random seed, a wholly different implementation of the same algorithm, or with humans, this often results in coordination failures, since the coordination conventions of the different joint policies are incompatible with each other.
-For a simple example of such incompatible symmetry breaking in a Dec-POMDP, consider the one-round simultaneous action game with the pay-off matrix

-In this Dec-POMDP both optimal joint policies break the game symmetry in another way: either both players always choose the first action, or both always choose the second action, for a return of $2$.
-Those two joint policies are incompatible though, in that their \textit{cross-play} (XP) score is very low: when the local policies from one of those joint policies are paired with the local policies of the other joint policy, then a return of $-2$ is achieved.
-This is lower than return of the optimal symmetric joint policy, under which both agents always choose the third action, which gives a return of $1$.
+Training agents that can coordinate well with novel partners is a central problem in cooperative multi-agent reinforcement learning (MARL).
+When using \textit{self-play} (SP) to train a joint policy in a decentralized partially observable Markov decision process (Dec-POMDP), this can result in the policy adopting a coordination convention which breaks symmetries of the Dec-POMDP.
+When such a policy is then paired in \textit{cross-play} (XP) with another policy which was not seen during training, e.g. with humans, or a policy trained with a different algorithm or the same algorithm but a different random seed, this can result in coordination failures, since the coordination conventions of the different policies are incompatible with each other.
+For an example of such incompatible symmetry-breaking, consider the one-round simultaneous-action game with common payoff matrix { } In this Dec-POMDP both joint policies which are optimal in SP break the symmetry in opposing ways: either both local policies always choose the first action, or both always choose the second action, for an SP return of $2$.
+Those two joint policies are incompatible though, in that their XP return is $-2$: when a local policy from one of those joint policies is paired with a local policy of the other, then this gives a return of $-2$.
+Given that one cannot deduce a preference for either one of those joint policies from the Dec-POMDP, the average XP return in a large population of SP optimal policies will be $0$.
+This is lower than $1$, which is the average XP return between any number of optimal symmetry-equivariant joint policies, under which both local policies always choose the third action.